Classifying bioacoustic data without individual call annotations using temporal convolutional networks and feature extractors: Results

 \subsection{Feature extraction methods and training of 4-min audio file classifier}

-A total of 28 TCN models with optimised parameters and structure (Table \ref{tab:layers}) were trained on the collated 4-minute audio dataset for different forms of feature extraction (Figure \ref{fig:scatter}).
-The best performance both in terms of high recall and low FPR is obtained using a 2D-VAE on spectrogram representations, followed by multi-channel RMS measures and a 1D-VAE on spectral profile.
-The performance of TCNs applied to encoded representations of waveforms yields the worst results every time, suggesting that the data inputted into the VAE was too noisy and variable to extract the meaningful information needed for this task.
+A total of 24 TCN models with optimised parameters and structure (Table \ref{tab:layers}) were trained on the collated 4-minute acoustic dataset for different forms of feature extraction (Figure \ref{fig:scatter}).
+The best performance in terms of high recall and low FPR was obtained using a 2D-VAE on spectrogram representations, followed by multi-channel RMS measures and a 1D-VAE on spectral profiles.
+TCNs applied to encoded representations of waveforms produced the poorest results every time, suggesting that the data entered into the VAE was too noisy and variable to extract the meaningful information needed for this task.

-When looking at performance variability across sources, we see that the TCN trained on 2D-VAE embeddings from spectrogram data also sees the highest lowest Recall and the lowest highest FPR (Figure \ref{fig:boxes}).
-This suggests that this feature extraction method not only performs better overall but also shows a more stable performance across data from different sources. \FloatBarrier
+Performance variability across sources shows that the TCN trained on 2D-VAE spectrogram data compressions also gave the highest minimum recall and the second lowest maximum FPR (Figure \ref{fig:boxes}).
+This suggests that this feature extraction method performs better overall and shows a more stable performance across data from different sources. \FloatBarrier